Tanz0rz/haxe-fmod/README.md

 **Download the FMOD API:**

 To run FMOD in your game, you need get FMOD Studio API version 2.00.08.
-It can be found [here](https://tanneris.me/fmod-downloads) under the "FMOD Studio" dropdown.
+You will have to download the Windows integration and HTML5 integration separately.
+The Windows API will be installed and the HTML5 API will come in a zip.
+They can both be found [here](https://tanneris.me/fmod-downloads) under the "FMOD Studio" dropdown.

+Windows:

 Once installed, find the `FMOD Studio API Windows` folder in the FMOD Studio API's installation directory.
-Take the entire `api` folder and copy it into the `lib/Windows` directory in this project.
-The path to the API in your local install of this library should look like this: `lib/Windows/api`.
+Take the entire `api` folder and copy it into the `lib/Windows` directory of the `haxefmod` library.
+If you installed this library using `haxelib`, you can find the location of the library on your computer by running `haxelib config`.
+Once the `api` folder is copied into the `haxefmod` project, the path to the API folder should look like this: `haxefmod/lib/Windows/api`.

+HTML5:

+The HTML5 API will come in the form of a zip folder.
+Unzip it and move the `api` folder into `haxefmod/lib/html5` similarly to the process of installing the Windows API.

 **Add the library your Haxe project:**